-Option Name Description Introduced client-ssl-cert The path to the SSL public key certificate file, in PEM format, 8.0.23

-Option Name Description Introduced used to encrypt client-to-router connections client-ssl-cipher Which ciphers are allowed between client and MySQL Router, defaults to a secure list of SSL ciphers 8.0.23 client-ssl-curves Which curves are allowed between the client and MySQL Router, defaults to a secure list of SSL curves 8.0.23 client-ssl-dh-params Filename of the DH parameter file.
-Not set by default 8.0.23 client-ssl-key The path name of the SSL private key file, in PEM format, used to encrypt client-to-router connections 8.0.23 client-ssl-mode Controls if connections from the client to MySQL Router must be encrypted, defaults to PREFERRED if not set 8.0.23 server-ssl-ca The path to the Certificate Authority (CA) certificate file in PEM format 8.0.23 server-ssl-capath The path to the directory that contains the trusted SSL Certificate Authority (CA) certificate files in PEM format.
-8.0.23 server-ssl-cipher SSL Cipher for Server 8.0.23 server-ssl-crl The path to the file containing the certificate revocation lists in PEM format 8.0.23 server-ssl-crlpath The path to the directory that contains the certificate revocation list files in PEM format 8.0.23 server-ssl-curves SSL Curves for Server 8.0.23 server-ssl-mode Controls if connections from router to server must be encrypted.
-8.0.23 server-ssl-verify Verification of the SSL certificates presented to the router by the server 8.0.23 ssl-ca Path to SSL Certificate Authority file to verify server's certificate against ssl-capath Directory that contains trusted SSL Certificate Authority certificate files ssl-cert The client-side SSL certificate to facilitate client-side authentication during bootstrap
+Option Name Description client-ssl-ca The path to the Certificate Authority (CA) certificate file in PEM format client-ssl-capath The path to the directory that contains the trusted SSL Certificate Authority (CA) certificate files in PEM format. client-ssl-cert The path to the SSL public key certificate file, in PEM format, used to encrypt client-to-router connections client-ssl-cipher Which ciphers are allowed between client and MySQL Router, defaults to a secure list of SSL ciphers client-ssl-crl The path to the file containing the certificate revocation lists in PEM format client-ssl-crlpath The path to the directory that contains the certificate revocation list files in PEM format client-ssl-curves Which curves are allowed between the client and MySQL Router, defaults to a secure list of SSL curves client-ssl-dh-params Filename of the DH parameter file.
+Not set by default client-ssl-key The path name of the SSL private key file, in PEM format, used to encrypt client-to-router connections client-ssl-mode Controls if connections from the client to MySQL Router must be encrypted, defaults to PREFERRED if not set server-ssl-ca The path to the Certificate Authority (CA) certificate file in PEM format server-ssl-capath The path to the directory that contains the trusted SSL Certificate Authority (CA) certificate files in PEM format. server-ssl-cipher SSL Cipher for Server server-ssl-crl The path to the file containing the certificate revocation lists in PEM format server-ssl-crlpath The path to the directory that contains the certificate revocation list files in PEM format server-ssl-curves SSL Curves for Server

-Option Name Description Introduced ssl-cipher A colon-separated list of SSL ciphers to allow, if SSL is enabled ssl-crl Path to SSL CRL file to use when verifying server certificate ssl-crlpath Path to directory containing SSL CRL files to use when verifying server certificate ssl-key The private SSL key to facilitate client-side authentication during bootstrap ssl-mode Desired security state when connecting to the metadata server during bootstrap and normal operation.
-Analogous to ssl-mode in mysql client tls-version Comma-separated list of TLS versions to request, if SSL is enabled
+Option Name Description server-ssl-mode Controls if connections from router to server must be encrypted. server-ssl-verify Verification of the SSL certificates presented to the router by the server ssl-ca Path to SSL Certificate Authority file to verify server's certificate against ssl-capath Directory that contains trusted SSL Certificate Authority certificate files ssl-cert The client-side SSL certificate to facilitate client-side authentication during bootstrap ssl-cipher A colon-separated list of SSL ciphers to allow, if SSL is enabled ssl-crl Path to SSL CRL file to use when verifying server certificate ssl-crlpath Path to directory containing SSL CRL files to use when verifying server certificate ssl-key The private SSL key to facilitate client-side authentication during bootstrap ssl-mode Desired security state when connecting to the metadata server during bootstrap and normal operation.
+Analogous tossl-mode in mysql client tls-version Comma-separated list of TLS versions to request, if SSL is enabled